Refusenik: Hijacking incident

 On 15 June 1970, after arriving at Smolnoye (later Rzhevka) Airport near Leningrad, the entire group of the "wedding guests" was arrested by the MVD.

-The accused were charged for high treason, punishable by the death sentence under Article 64 of the Penal code of the RSFSR.
-Mark Dymshits and Eduard Kuznetsov were sentenced to capital punishment but after international protests, it was appealed and replaced with 15 years of incarceration; Yosef Mendelevitch and Yuri Fedorov: 15 years; Aleksey Murzhenko: 14 years; Sylva Zalmanson (Kuznetsov's wife and the only woman on trial): 10 years; Arie (Leib) Knokh: 13 years; Anatoli Altmann: 12 years; Boris Penson: 10 years; Israel Zalmanson: 8 years; Wolf Zalmanson (brother of Sylva and Israel): 10 years; Mendel Bodnya: 4 years.
+The accused were charged with high treason, punishable by the death sentence under Article 64 of the Penal code of the RSFSR.
+Dymshits and Kuznetsov were sentenced to capital punishment, but after international protests, it was appealed and replaced with 15 years in prison; Yosef Mendelevitch and Yuri Fedorov: 15 years; Aleksey Murzhenko: 14 years; Sylva Zalmanson (Kuznetsov's wife and the only woman on trial): 10 years; Arie (Leib) Knokh: 13 years; Anatoli Altmann: 12 years; Boris Penson: 10 years; Israel Zalmanson: 8 years; Wolf Zalmanson (brother of Sylva and Israel): 10 years; Mendel Bodnya: 4 years.

 Crackdown on the refusenik activism and its growth

 The affair was followed by a crackdown on the Jewish and dissident movement throughout the USSR.
 Activists were arrested, makeshift centers for studying the Hebrew language and Torah were closed, and more trials followed.
 At the same time, strong international condemnations caused the Soviet authorities to significantly increase the emigration quota.
 In the years 1960 through 1970, only about 3,000 Soviet Jews had (legally) emigrated from the USSR; after the trial, in the period from 1971 to 1980 347,100 people received a visa to leave the USSR, 245,951 of them were Jews.

 A leading proponent and spokesman for the refusenik rights during the mid-1970s was Natan Sharansky.
 Sharansky's involvement with the Moscow Helsinki Group helped to establish the struggle for emigration rights within the greater context of the human rights movement in the USSR.
 His arrest on charges of espionage and treason and subsequent trial contributed to international support for the refusenik cause.